clevengermatt/dreamweaver/content/Factions/The Dreamweavers Guild/Officers/Dreamweavers.md

 **Status**: Rare and Indispensable

-Dreamweavers are the women entrusted with the ancient and mystical art of creating [dream catchers](Dream%20Catchers.md), an indispensable craft that forms the foundation of the Dreamweavers Guild.
+Dreamweavers are the women entrusted with the ancient and mystical art of creating [dream catchers](Dream%20Catchers.md), an indispensable craft that forms the foundation of [[The Dreamweavers Guild]].
 They are the keepers of a closely guarded tradition, passed down through generations, and their work enables the guild to function as it does today.
 Without the Dreamweavers, the guild would lack the ability to carry out coordinated dreamwalking operations, making them vital to its mission of protecting the dream realm.

 #### Guardians of a Sacred Craft: